Our German Competition

 with Robots Frank Levy and Richard J. Murnane,

-correct in one respect
+They are correct in one respect

 "It is important to put these trends in perspective.
 American schools are not worse than they were in a previous generation.
 Indeed, the evidence is to the contrary.
 Results from the NAEP long-term assessments show that most American students now master foundational skills as defined 40 years ago—for example, reading well enough to follow directions.
 Today’s education problem stems from the increased complexity of foundational skills needed in today’s economy and from the changes in family income and family structure that leave a significant portion of American children unprepared to learn when they enter school."